 Although commonly used to refer to elevated coverage requirements, FR-44 is the name of a form.
 Commonly known as a Certificate of Financial Responsibility (CFR), this document is provided by your insurance company once liability insurance has been purchased.
 It acts as proof that you are adhering to the legal requirement of obtaining increased coverage.
 In addition to providing you with a copy, your insurance company will submit an FR-44 form to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
 It is important to check with your provider to ensure this requirement has been met.

-Failing to Comply
+Consequences for Failing to Comply

 If for some reason your CFR is not received, or if you do not maintain coverage for at least three years, you may have your license suspended once again.
 In order to reinstate your driving privileges, you will have to pay a fee that is equal to either $150 or $500.
 It is for this reason that it is essential to make your insurance payments on time when you are under the restrictions of an FR-44.
 One way to avoid having your insurance canceled or suspended is to set up automatic or online payments from your bank account.
 It might also be useful to sign up to for electronic bill notifications.

-Avoiding a DUI
+Defenses Against a DUI

 It might come as no surprise that FR-44 insurance will increase your monthly premium.
 The best way to avoid this added cost is not being convicted of a DUI in court.
 While it may seem hopeless if you have been arrested and charged, there are ways you can regain your freedom.
 For example, hiring a skilled DUI attorney from Erika Valcarcel, Criminal Defense Lawyer, P.A. can be instrumental in getting your charges reduced or eliminated.
 We will evaluate the circumstances surrounding your case and select the most promising defense.